meteor-velocity/velocity/README.md

 $ mrt
 ```

-Check out the sample tests in the `tests` directory and run your app to see the results in both the console and the html-reporter overlay.
+Check out the sample tests in the `tests` directory and run your app again to see the results in both the console and the html-reporter overlay.

 #### Example app